Spaghetti doughnuts to Coachella’s food line-up – five things we are vibing on in April

 Spaghetti doughnuts are now things that exist

 This one is a bit weird – even by our own peculiar standards – but you know, we’re not exactly turned off by it.
 Pop Pasta is an eatery in the United States that has been making waves in the food world with its spaghetti doughnuts – that is, a spaghetti pie shaped and fried into the iconic circular silhouette of a doughnut.
 Pop Pasta prepares the dish with pasta leftovers, which are combined with eggs and cheese and then fried.
 The menu of flavours includes flavours infused with the likes of parmesan, garlic, red pepper, zucchini, ground beef, eggs and bacon.
-We’ve always dreamed of eating pasta on the go, and now we can.
-These are the sort of developments that remind us that the world can be a beautiful place.
+We’ve always dreamed on wanting to eat pasta on the go, and now we can.
+These are the sort of development that remind us that the world can be a beautiful place.

 Say hey-o to this new mayo cafe

 Journey through the weird, wide world of food continues to Japan, where the company responsible for Kewpie Mayo has opened not one, but two pop-up Mayo Cafes.
 The cafes offer up a range of mayo varieties to dollop and slather over meals, including olive, basil and tomato mayonnaise.
 Patrons can dine on pizza, salads, tempura with dipping sauces, prawn pasta and a chicken and mayonnaise gratin.
 Bottles of kewpie hang from the ceilings and naturally there is no limit to how much you can squeeze onto your meal.
 The Tokyo pop-up finished at the end of March, but if you are planning to be in Nagoya this month you have until the end of April to indulge in all your creamy dreams.